01 of 07

 The Old-Fashioned Reamer for Juicing Citrus

 This funky looking gadget is a citrus reamer and it is another option for juicing.
 It is not used often in the bar because it often requires you to strain the seeds and pulp.
 It's also rather messy in comparison to the squeezer.
 However, it is cheap and if it is all you have, it does the trick.

 To Juice Citrus with a Reamer

 - Hold one half in the palm of your hand, pulp facing out and at about a 45-degree angle.

 - Press the reamer into... the pulp and twist to pulverize the pulp and allow the juices to run into a bowl or glass.

 - Before mixing drinks, strain the juice using a fine mesh strainer to remove any stray seeds and most of the excess pulp.

 Continue to 5 of 7 below.

 Another old-fashioned juicer, this is a great way to get a lot of fresh citrus juice on the cheap.
 These juicers are also small enough to fit in a drawer and they do an amazing job at getting the most juice out of fruit.

-The other option is often made of stainless steel and it often has holes in the bottom of the tray so seed- and pulp-free juice falls directly into the (often) included bowl.
+The other option is often made of stainless steel and has holes in the bottom of the tray so seed- and pulp-free juice falls directly into the (often) included bowl.
 These are nice and very convenient as well.